Tag: Corporate Culture

 Employee Recognition Programs Should Align with Company Culture

-When developing an employee recognition program for your company it is important to take into consideration the day to day personality of your company and its employees.
+When developing employee recognition programs for your company it is important to take into consideration the day to day personality of your company and its employees.
 Below are some corporate characteristics and some suggestions on how to tailor your recognition program to fit these specific values.
-Social – Social offices are generally home… Read more »
+Social – Social offices are generally home to employees… Read more »